LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 =======================

 All LassoApps reside as either a file or a directory located within the **LassoApps** folder.
+(The LassoApps folder is located within the current Lasso home.
+See :ref:`the section on Lasso instance home directories

-.. seealso:: The LassoApps folder is located within the current Lasso home.
-See the *Setup Guide* for details on Lasso home directories.
+<instance-manager-home-directory>` for more details.)

 LassoApps begin as a directory named according to the application.
 This directory contains all of the files for the application.
 Before